 How to make bliss balls?

-- Then add the wet ingredients: peanut butter, honey, and chpped cherries into the bowl.
+Then add the wet ingredients: peanut butter, honey, and chopped cherries into the bowl.
 Stir until well combined.
 You will start to form large clumps.
 Be sure to scrap the sides to get all of the dry ingredients incorporated.

 - Are you trying to get better at meal planning?